-Imagine a cell phone that has no battery.
+Imagine the battery free cell phones.
 That means no charging, no failures, no changing batteries.
 It makes cell phones more easy and reliable to use.
 It’s a great convenience for all of us in advanced countries.

 My dad was a spy in the Cold War, so I heard stories about the Great Seal bug when I was a kid.